 This Arduino sketch can be modified as desired, or used as a basis for other projects.

-See Section 4.2.2 below for a description of the temperature and non-linearity adjustments.

 Calibration

 The irradiance values measured by the pyranometer will be very inaccurate until it is calibrated.

 NOTE: IV Swinger 2 users should follow the calibration instructions in the “IV Swinger 2: Optional Environmental Sensors” document.